andrew/ultimate-awesome/README.md

 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-0data](https://github.com/0dataapp/awesome-0data) - Resources around owning your data 100%.
 - [awesome-chatgpt-prompts-zh-CN](https://github.com/CHENJIAMIAN/awesome-chatgpt-prompts-zh-CN) - Awesome-chatgpt-prompts的中文版;  此存储库包括 ChatGPT 提示管理，以便更好地使用 ChatGPT。   新增Aiprm 的提示(Aiprm Prompt).
+- [awesome-cuda-tensorrt-fpga](https://github.com/codingonion/awesome-cuda-tensorrt-fpga) - 🔥🔥🔥 A collection of some awesome public NVIDIA CUDA, TensorRT, AMD ROCm and FPGA projects.
 - [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
 - [awesome-software-analytics](https://github.com/feststelltaste/awesome-software-analytics) - Curated list of awesome resources and links about Software Analytics.
 - [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.